Japan PM Shigeru Ishiba says he will resign

 Concern over political uncertainty led to a sell-off in the yen and Japanese government bonds last week, with the yield on the 30-year bond hitting a record high on Wednesday.

-With Ishiba's resignation, one of his last acts as premier will have been to finalise details of a trade deal with the United States last week, under which Japan pledged US$550 billion of investments in return for lower tariffs from US President Donald Trump on Japan's key autos sector.
+With Ishiba's resignation, one of his last acts as premier will have been to finalise details of a trade deal with the US last week, under which Japan pledged US$550 billion of investments in return for lower tariffs from US President Donald Trump on Japan's key autos sector.

 The LDP has governed almost continuously since 1955, but voters have been deserting the party, including towards fringe groups such as the populist Sanseito.